 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must report beneficial ownership under Pakistan's AML framework.
 People with Significant Control (PSC) Register Not implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% he Czech Republic has a fully operational PSC register that is publicly accessible.
-Companies are required to disclose beneficial owners holding 25% or more of shares or voting rights.
-This transparency is intended to combat money laundering and increase corporate accountability.
+Threshold for beneficial ownership 25% azakhstan's regulatory framework requires companies to disclose beneficial ownership information for individuals with 25% or more control of the company.
+However, there is no centralized PSC register, and the beneficial ownership information is not publicly accessible.
+The system primarily relies on financial institutions to verify the ownership as part of anti-money laundering due diligence.

 Pakistan's key challenge is enforcement, as the lack of a public UBO register and PSC register means that transparency is dependent on financial institutions' due diligence.
 Complex ownership structures and foreign ownership are difficult to track without a centralized system.
-CZECH REPUBLIC